codeigniter4/CodeIgniter4/user_guide_src/source/tutorial/static_pages.rst

 CodeIgniter reads its routing rules from top to bottom and routes the request to the first matching rule.
-Each rule is a regular expression (left-side) mapped to a controller and method name separated by slashes (right-side).
+Each rule is a regular expression (left-side) mapped to a controller and method name (right-side).
 When a request comes in, CodeIgniter looks for the first match, and calls the appropriate controller and method, possibly with arguments.